markerson7/Software_Testing_QA_Class_Activities/README.md

-# Software Testing and QA Course Activity
+# Software Testing and QA Course Activity: Reg Number: 20724/2022

 Create a CRUD Todo application with authentication, authorization, user roles, and advanced features to create a production-ready application